 Visitors intending to reach the official website should visit miami-airport.com

-Miami Beach Airport Express (Route 150)
+Miami Beach Airport Express (Line 150)

 Quick Questions about Bus 150